linrongbin16/lin.nvim.dev/docs/manage-lsp-servers.md

 ## Use Cases

-You could install new LSP servers by manual commands `:Mason`/`:LspInstall`/`:NullLsInstall`, but that's only recommended when the server cannot be ensure-installed by mason-lspconfig or mason-null-ls. _~/.nvim/lua/lspservers.lua_ provides two groups of lua tables:
+By default, You could just install new LSP servers by `:LspInstall`, and manage/remove them by `:Mason`, and that's all!

+But if you want to customize setups, _~/.nvim/lua/lspservers.lua_ provides two groups of lua tables:

 - `embeded_servers`/`embeded_servers_setups`: Former setup mason's LSP servers, latter setup LSP configs.
 - `embeded_nullls`/`embeded_nullls_setups`: Former setup null-ls sources, latter setup null-ls configs.

-Since we're using mason-lspconfig and mason-null-ls, both setup could be done automatically by the **default setup handler**.
-So simply add/remove the items in `embeded_servers` and `embeded_nullls` can meet most needs, or specific setup handlers for customization.

 Here's an example: